The Sarah-Jane Mee Show: Broadcasts

-Current presenters
+Final presenters

 History

 Until October 2007, the programme ran for two hours, and aired between 12 pm–2 pm, under the name of Lunchtime Live.
 Thereafter the programme, known as Afternoon Live ran for 4 hours (1 pm–5 pm) until the launch of The Live Desk in September 2008.
 From October 2016, the programme was moved to run from 3 pm–6:30 pm, as part of a new schedule.
 On Friday, as a result of no Ian King Live from 6:30 pm–7 pm, the show ran until 7 pm.

 On 11 April 2011 the Afternoon Live name was axed as part of a wider refresh at Sky News; the strand was then simply known as Sky News.
 It was presented by Sarah Hewson on Friday, or Gamal Fahnbulleh when she is unavailable.
-Afternoon Live is also the name of a news programme on BBC News between 2 pm–5 pm on weekdays since 9 October 2017, which was usually presented by Simon McCoy.
+Afternoon Live was also the name of a news programme on BBC News between 2 pm–5 pm on weekdays from 9 October 2017 until 17 March 2020 which was usually presented by Simon McCoy.

 From September 2018, the afternoon slot on the channel was again rebranded to The Kay Burley Show, broadcast between 2 pm–5 pm, Kay hosted Monday to Thursday, while on Fridays the slot wasn't named The Kay Burley Show as such, but a similar format is used and presented by Sarah Hewson.

 In September 2019, Sky News announced changes to their schedule, including Burley moving to present a new breakfast show.
 As part of the reorganisation, Sunrise presenter Sarah-Jane Mee would move to presenting the afternoon show in Burley's place.
 The programme was renamed The Sarah-Jane Mee Show on Monday 14 October 2019.
 Sarah Hewson continued to host each Friday until December 2021 when Hewson decided to leave Sky News.
-Belle Donati has since took over Friday presenting duties.
+Belle Donati then took over Friday presenting duties.